Copyright & Fair Dealing at AST

 Does AST have any licences that add to my copying rights?

 Effective November July 2015, AST has a new licence with Access Copyright.
 The Access Premium Licence with Access Copyright covers paper and digital copying of published works in Access Copyright’s Repertoire.
 Refer to the Access Copyright website for more information about our Access Premium Licence.

-Effective July 2015, the Atlantic School of Theology has a licence with Access Copyright.
+Effective July 2020, the Atlantic School of Theology has renewed its licence with Access Copyright.